BPkazemi/BPourkazemi_old/README.md

 BPourkazemi
 ===========

-NO LONGER SUPPORTED
+bpourkazemi.com

+THIS REPO HAS BEEN REPLACED WITH: https://github.com/BPkazemi/BPourkazemi

 This was my personal website I made in 2013.
 Since then, I've redesigned the experience.
-Please check out the new repo:
+Please check out the new repo above.